 Berkadia this week announced the completion of about $50 million in financing for skilled nursing facilities in four separate deals across the country.

 First up, the real estate investment firm’s Seniors Housing & Healthcare Group provided a $22.2 million loan — backed by the Department of Housing and Urban Development (HUD) — for a 157-bed property in Worcester County, Md.
 The borrower used the proceeds from the 35-year loan to pay off debt on the property, which had a Medicare census of about 25% at the time the deal closed.

-In California, Berkadia landed a $11.8 million HUD loan for a 144-bed facility with 22 private units and occupancy of about 89%; the sponsor also used the cash to pay off existing debt.
+In California, Berkadia landed a $11.8 million HUD loan for a 144-bed facility with 22 private units and occupancy of about 89%.

 Berkadia managing directory Jay Healy and senior director Bianca Andujo led both transactions.

 “The 232/223(f) HUD program is a very appealing debt solution for the senior housing industry, particularly now as other lenders are slowly returning to the space after an initial pullback given the pandemic,” Healy said in a statement announcing the transactions.

 Ed Williams, a senior director at the firm, arranged $9.2 million in HUD financing for an 86-bed SNF in Miami-Dade County, Fla.; in a separate transaction, Healy and Berkadia completed a $6.6 million HUD-backed loan for a 48-bed skilled nursing facility in Salinas County, Calif. on behalf of a Washington-based owner.
 Both loans were used to retire existing debts.

 Cushman & Wakefield Senior Housing Capital Markets this week announced its role in the sale of a nine-building SNF portfolio in Ohio with a total of 884 beds.